MicrosoftDocs/learn/learn-pr/azure/deploy-vms-from-vhd-templates/includes/2-azure-vm-disk-imaging-capabilities.md

 A virtual machine can contain multiple VHDs.
 Typically, a virtual machine has an *operating system VHD* on which the operating system is installed.
 It also has one or more *data VHDs* that contain the applications and other user-specific data used by the virtual machine.

-The difference between a VHD and a physical hard disk is that a VHD is stored as a virtual file in Azure, rather than a piece of physical hardware.
+The difference between a VHD and a physical hard disk is that a VHD is stored as a virtual file in Azure.
+It isn't a piece of physical hardware.

 Compared to physical disks, VHDs have several advantages, including: